Anesthesiologist Career Guide: Education and Salary Overview

-Anesthesiologists are highly trained physicians who administer general, local or regional anesthesia to control pain and keep patients appropriately anesthetized during surgery.
+Anesthesiologists administer anesthesia to control pain and keep patients appropriately anesthetized during surgery.
 While surgeons may apply their expertise in the operating room with a scalpel, positive surgical outcomes wouldn’t be possible without the collaboration of an expert anesthesiologist.

 What Do Anesthesiologists Do?

 There are many anesthesiologic techniques, with local, regional, general, and epidural anesthesiology being the most common.
-Full sedation is usually provided for patients undergoing major procedures, like joint replacement or open heart surgery.
-Regional anesthesia is typically provided for childbirth and surgeries of the extremities or the abdomen.
+Anesthesiologists working with patients who are undergoing major procedures, like joint replacement or open heart surgery, usually administer full sedation.
+Anesthesiologists typically administer regional anesthesia for childbirth and surgeries of the extremities or abdomen.

 Where Do Anesthesiologists Work?